 The status of Research Fellow is granted to individuals who are coming to to LLILAS Benson to conduct research that is supportive of or directly related to the LLILAS Benson scholarly agenda.
 Individuals who are working in collaboration with LLILAS-affiliated faculty at UT Austin and/or those who will be supporting LLILAS Benson initiatives are eligible for this status.
 A PhD is required to receive the status of Research Fellow.

 Appointments are made for a minimum of one month to a maximum of one year.

-Privileges granted with acceptance into both the Visiting Scholar and Visiting Researcher program include:
+Privileges granted with acceptance into both the Visiting Scholar and Research Fellow programs include:

-- scanned copy of a current photo identification form (passport or driver's license)
+- a scanned copy of a current photo identification form (passport or driver's license)

 Applicants are encouraged to apply early.
 Please be advised that LLILAS accepts a limited number of scholars requiring J-1 visa assistance per academic year.
 Affiliation is neither automatic nor guaranteed by LLILAS, and final approval for all visiting academics is made at the discretion of the Office of the Vice President for Research.

 For more information and to submit application materials, contact Zhandra Andrade at +1 512.495.4582.

 Foreign individuals seeking affiliation for more than a total of 90 days will need to apply for a J-1 visa.
 The application process for a J-1 visa takes 12-16 weeks.
 Individuals applying under the J-1 Exchange Visitor Program will be sponsored by LLILAS.
 We strongly encourage individuals to apply early.
 Please be advised that LLILAS accepts a limited number of visitors requiring J-1 visa assistance per academic year.

 For additional information, please visit J-1 Visa Exchange Program.